 If you work out, odds are you've heard about glutamine supplements more times than you can shake a stick at.
 You've been told glutamine works and is safe, and you've even wondered if supplements help recovery after exercise.
-I noticed they even charge you extra for a scoop of of this stuff at your health club juice bar!
+I noticed they even charge you extra for a scoop of this stuff at your health club juice bar!
 If you have heard me teach about supplements, you know passionate and animated I get when it comes to this amino because I know what you are not being told.
 There are facts about glutamine they don't want you to know.
 This is what I call the “dirty little secret.”
 Keep reading and you too will soon know this secret.
-Then I want you to wonder why all the others so-called “experts” keep hyping this stuff up.
+Then I want you to wonder why all the other so-called “experts” keep hyping this stuff up.

 What Is Glutamine?

 Glutamine is an amino acid.
 It's actually the most plentiful amino acid in the human body.
 Proteins are made of amino acids.
 Amino acids in turn can be divided into:

 1. Essential amino acids

 We cannot make and must get from the diet.
 It is essential that we consume them.

 We can make these.
 Its not essential that we consume these because we can make them.

 Glutamine is a non-essential amino acid.
 We make this amino every day.
 If you were stranded on a desert island, this would be the last thing on your mind needed to help you survive.

 In the world of sports nutrition, glutamine is also called a Conditionally Essential amino acid.
 By conditionally, we mean that, under some conditions, our ability to make this amino acid may not be enough to suit our needs.
 When this happens, it temporarily becomes an essential amino acid.
 Another phrase that means the same thing is “semi-essential.”

 It's this part about glutamine being conditionally essential that has people buzzing about this amino acid.
 The claims for these types of supplements are numerous but the most prevalent claim is that glutamine helps you recover faster from exercise and improve your exercise performance.